maraulsav/Alarm-Clock/README.md

 - User can select menu / mode
 - User can set the alarm
 - The clock is connected to wifi from the phone so can update in real time
+- The clock can also display the current air quality and temperature

 ## BOM